Managing Cravings When You're Quitting Tobacco

-The cravings for nicotine can be intense for the first few days when you stop smoking, but they will get better with time.
+The cravings for nicotine can be intense for the first few days when you quit using tobacco, but they will get better with time.
 Here are some tips on how to cope.

 - Distract yourself.

-Stop what you are doing, and do something else:
+Stop what you're doing, and do something else:

 - Suck on a piece of hard candy.

 - Chew on a toothpick or a piece of gum.

 - Do a puzzle or some other activity that uses your hands.

 - Try to stay away from others who use tobacco.